 • charity – allows for larger donations as events restart

 This change only applies to the UK, Northern Ireland and Channel Islands.

 The £100 limit should be adopted.
-The new limit will help you provide an improved and consistent consumer experience regardless of where they make purchases.
+The new limit will help you provide an improved and consistent consumer experience regardless of where customers make purchases.

-The fraud liability shift will remain in place for the new limit, and there's no further risk to you accepting the higher contactless value.
+The fraud liability shift remains in place for the £100 limit, and there's no further risk to you accepting the higher contactless value.